Ryan09/megaport-saml-azuread/README.md

 ### Enforcing SSO

 The Portal can be configured to require users to log in using SSO.
 This allows you to prevent access to the Portal other than through your Identity Provider.
-This can be enabled under Company > Security Settings by setting Enforce SSO to ON.
+This can be enabled under **Company > Security Settings** by setting **Enforce SSO** to ON.

 Instructions for enforcing SSO are available at <https://docs.megaport.com/setting-up/enforcing-sso/?h=sso#making-sso-mandatory-for-users>

-Users with the Company Admin Role are always allowed to log in locally.
+Users with the Company Admin Role are always allowed to log in locally, bypassing SSO.
 This is to allow break glass access in the event that there is a problem with SSO.

 ### IdP Initiated SignOn